 Borrowers have the potential to save hundreds of dollars a year, Kantrowitz says.
 To take advantage of the reduced rate, new borrowers should consider going with a federal loan instead of a private one.

 5. Car loans could slip into a lower gear

 Federal Reserve rate cuts may help put the brakes on rising auto loan interest rates.

-Over the spring, the average rate on a 60-month new-car loan during the first months of 2019 was 5.36%, according to Federal Reserve data.
-That's more than a full percentage point higher than what borrowers were getting two years earlier.
+The average rate on a 60-month new-car loan is 5.36%, according to the most recent Federal Reserve data.
+That's more than a full percentage point higher than the average rate borrowers were getting two years ago.

 The higher interest rates have contributed to record monthly car payments.
 (But soaring vehicle prices are an even bigger reason.)

 When you shop for a new car, make sure you do some research on rates and lenders — so you'll land the very best interest rate.
 Review your terms carefully, and avoid long-term auto loans.